unicode-org/message-format-wg/test/README.md

 ### `:test:select`

-This function behaves exactly the same as `:test:function`, except that it cannot be used for formatting.
+This function accepts the same operands and options, and behaves exactly the same as `:test:function`, except that it cannot be used for formatting.

 When `:test:select` is used as a formatter,